RHIT-CSSE/csse220/Docs/environment_setup.md

 Follow the instructions here:
 [Clone CSSE220 git repo](getting_the_repo.md)

-# Repeat the following or each software development HW
+# Repeat the following for each software development HW

 Follow the instructions here:
 [Importing an Eclipse Project](importing_eclipse_project.md)